When we think Easter, we think chocolate eggs and chocolate bunnies.

 Americans alone buy more than 60 million chocolate bunnies during the Easter season.
 That doesn’t include the estimated 16 billion jelly beans sold to fill Easter baskets.
-Here, have a little bit of inspiration:

-If you’re not hungry by now, I don’t even know what to tell you.
 Let’s take a look at the best sweets Easter has to offer this year.